nicnocquee/simple-i18n-next/readme.md

 # simple-i18n-next

-This is a CLI to generate TypeScript code from translation files in JSON format and Markdown files for [Next.js](https://nextjs.org/) projects.
+This is a CLI to generate TypeScript code from translation files in JSON format and Markdown files for TypeScript projects.
+It's been tested with [Next.js](https://nextjs.org/) and [React Router](https://reactrouter.com/home) projects.

 ## Why?

 Making your Next.js project support multiple languages should be simple.
 There shouldn't be too much setup involved.
-The existing solutions for internationalization (i18n) in Next.js are too complicated for my taste, e.g., you need to instantiate an instance, add middleware, etc. I just want to have a dictionary of translations and use it in my components.
+The existing solutions for internationalization (i18n) like react-18next are too complicated for my taste, e.g., you need to instantiate an instance, add middleware, etc. I just want to have a dictionary of translations and use it in my components.
 That's it.
+If you're like me, this CLI is for you too.

 ## Features